DDRAV/Miniprojektas-klusterizacija-klasifikacija-/README.md

 📂 Project Structure

 Miniprojektas-klusterizacija-klasifikacija-/

 ├── classification/

-│   ├── classification.py (standart classification without major balancing of data) │   ├── classificationbalans1000.py (classification where training is completed on same amount of entries for every class in this case 1000)
+│   ├── classification.py (standart classification without major balancing of data)

+│   ├── classificationbalans1000.py (classification where training is completed on same amount of entries for every class in this case 1000)

 │   ├── classificationbalansmax.py (classification where training is completed on same amount of entries for every class, in this case amount of data equals lowest class entries)

 │   ├── submission.csv (submission dataset to split classes)

 │   ├── test.csv (testing dataset)

 │   ├── train.csv (training dataset)

 ├── Clustering/

 │   ├── clusterisation.py (clustering model)

 │   ├── df_arabica_clean.csv (cleaned datased for clustering)

 │   ├── Dry_Bean_Dataset.csv (analyzed dataset)

-│   └── ...
-├── data/                      # Dataset files used for training and clustering ├── utils/                     # Utility scripts or helper functions ├── README.txt                 # This file
+├── README.txt                 # This file